We embrace theatre as both a fine and applied art.

 Auditions for all productions, except First Year Showcase, are open to all ASU students regardless of major.

-- A First Year Showcase of new students - freshman and transfers.
+- A First Year Showcase of new students - freshmen and transfers.

 - 4 faculty directed mainstage productions.
 One show in each season is selected based on a rotation of historic periods.
 The remaining three productions are selected from proposals suggested by faculty and students.

-- 2 theatre for youth performances produced by Appalachian Young People's Theatre.
-The AYPT spring production is toured to elementary schools throughout Western North Carolina.
+- A theatre for youth performance produced by Appalachian Young People's Theatre.
+The AYPT production is toured to elementary schools throughout Western North Carolina in the spring.

-- New works - i.e. Mountain Memory by Romulus Linney, And Other Stories by John Cructhfield, The Pursuit of Mr. Rockerfeller by Johnathan Fitts, Promises by Joel Williams, and Holmes The Art of Deduciton by Derek Davidson.
+- New works - i.e. Mountain Memory by Romulus Linney, And Other Stories by John Crutchfield, The Pursuit of Mr. Rockerfeller by Jonathan Fitts, Promises by Joel Williams, and Holmes, The Art of Deduction by Derek Davidson.

-- Musicals - every two to three years, the Department of Theatre and Dance produces a musical production as part of the mainstage season.
-Recent Productions include Avenue Q, Kiss Me Kate, The 25th Annual Putman County Spelling Bee, and Bat Boy.
+- Musicals - Every two years, the Department of Theatre and Dance produces a musical production as part of the mainstage season.
+Recent productions include Sweeney Todd, Avenue Q, Kiss Me Kate, The 25th Annual Putnam County Spelling Bee, and Bat Boy.

-- Studio Productions - faculty directed plays with cast sizes too small for the mainstage season. i.e. Love and Information, The Waiting Room, Middletown.
+- Studio productions - Faculty directed plays that are part of the mainstage season with smaller casts or production requirements; i.e. The Wolves, Love and Information, The Waiting Room, and Middletown.

 - Occasional co-productions with professional companies or guest artists.